Mercerenies/latitude/docs/tutorial/vars.md

 lexical scope, allowing methods to define variables lexically within their caller.

+To belabor the point, there is *no* distinction between a slot on the scope object and a "local" variable.
+The two concepts are one and the same in Latitude, and to access a local variable, we send a message with the variable's name to the scope object.
+This is also why we can call variables containing a method by just using the name.

+    foo := { putln "It works!". }.
+    ;; We are sending the message foo to the lexical scope object, which calls the ;; method stored at that slot.
+    foo.
+    ;; Output: It works!

+As before, if we wish to retrieve the actual method object rather than the result of evaluation, we place the expression in a quoted block.

+    foo := { putln "It works!". }.
+    #'(foo).
+    ;; No output

 ## Method Arguments

 Up until this point, the only methods we have written have taken zero